regisely/regisely.github.io/_posts/2016-01-13-macrodata.md

 First we want to search for two specific time series: *time to start a business* and *gdp per capita*.
 We will be using the **`searchQ()`** function.
 This function improves **`Quandl.search()`** function in three ways:

 1. It allows more than 100 results per query;
-2. It allows filter for specific country or part of the name of a series;
+2. It allows filter by specific countries or part of the name of a series;
-3. It allows filter for specific frequencies.
+3. It allows filter by specific frequencies.

 If you want to build a cross country panel data, the best way to start is to search the variables first for a specific country and then select the variables of interest, requesting them for all countries wanted.
 You can search one variable at a time or maybe try to find them all in one search.
 Let's try the second by typing: